The Happy Pod: Escaping death on a glacier

 fractured my pelvis, and

-a dozen granola bars that were in the pockets of my backpack for kind of snacking on
+a dozen granola bars that were in the pockets of my backpack for kind of snacking on.
+And a couple of peanuts.

 I just knew

-that it was probably gonna be four days until anybody realized something had gone wrong and I just kind of went into like robot mode where I just focused on what I needed to do next.
+that it was probably going to be four days until anybody realized something had gone wrong.
+And I just kind of went into like robot mode where I just focused on what I needed to do next.

 You know, I need to blow up my sleeping pad, need to get out my sleeping bag, and tried not to think about what ifs.